toyxyz/toyxyz_train/duplicator_lora/README.md

 Train the lora using image a, then merge it into the base model, train image b on the merged model, and make the difference between image a and image b lora.

+For example, you can create a greenscreen Lora using a normal image A and an image B with a greenscreen background.

 You can train multiple LORAs sequentially with batch_train.

 ![image](https://github.com/user-attachments/assets/f465e755-2a0e-4233-a882-623a0932758f)